-Issues such as land claims and resource development projects are crucial yet delicate matters that impact First Nations and Aboriginal communities.
+Issues such as land claims and resource development projects are crucial yet delicate matters that impact First Nations and Indigenous communities.
 With a vast array of stakeholders and many complex negotiations involved, finding a partner you can trust to address every aspect with sensitivity, objectivity and fairness is essential to achieving a positive resolution.
-Our First Nations and Aboriginal Advisory Services group is invested in what matters most to you.
+Our First Nations and Indigenous Advisory Services group is invested in what matters most to you.

-Our Aboriginal Advisory Services group provides specialized financial advisory services to Aboriginal and First Nations groups across Canada.
+Our Indigenous Advisory Services group provides specialized financial advisory services to Indigenous and First Nations groups across Canada.
 Our practice is comprised of professionals with a wide range of skillsets.
 Working collectively, our team members come together to bring about holistic, creative solutions that aren’t trapped in the conventional silos of a typical advisory group.
 We involve the expertise of all of our professionals and arrive at solutions best suited to the needs of the communities we work with.

 Benefit from our expertise and experience with: